You2php/delete/README.md

 You2PHP is a Youtube traffic proxy script developed with PHP.
 With the Google API you can create an image of Youtube.
 This allows you to bypass network locks so that you can get Youtube from anywhere.

 ## Requirements
-The cost of using You2PHP is very low, all you need is a virtual overseas host that supports the PHP environment, and the upload code is easily configured for instant use.
+The requirements of  You2PHP are very low, all you need is a virtual overseas host that supports the PHP environment, and the upload code is easily configured for instant use.
 Whether you are using a virtual host or a VPS, upload it and use it without a database!

 ## How do I install and use?
 1. Simply load all files, in a new folder, onto the webspace.